Cleveerty/First-project/New folder/readme.md

 # Excel to PDF Converter/Calculator

+Only tested using vs-code so that is what is recommended to run the source codes.

 A simple pp to convert an Excel file to PDF with a policy number.

 ## Steps to setup locally.